TmmmmmR/keycloak-workshop/lab10/README.md

 * First create an random photo.
 We won't be sharing this photo with anybody but the `admin` should still be able to see it when he logs (we will cover that part later on) because administrators should be able to see all the albums created by all users.
 * The next step is to request Alice the permissions to delete the second photo.
-Click on the `Request Delete Access` link.
+Click on the `Ask For Delete` link.
 The app displays the following message:
    ````
-   Sent authorization request to resource owner, please, wait for approval.
+   Submitted request to the photo owner to grant you a permission.
    ````
 * Next click on the `My Account` link at the top of the page and then click on `Resources`.
 Notice how the page shows both John's own resources and also the resources Alice shared with him (on `Shared with Me` tab).